rohanjwaleshan/diabetes_prediction/README.md

   <img src="images/class_imbalance.png">
 </p>

-Since the data was slightly imbalanced I decided to use SMOTE to balance training data before training models.
+Since the data was slightly imbalanced I decided to use SMOTE to balance training data before fitting models.

 I created a pairplot with the response (Outcome) as a label for each scatterplot to determine if data was linearly separable: